 *Pro Tip: The exception to my “pack light” rule is if you’re attending a conference that’s notorious for giving away a ton of awesome, big stuff.
 I once left a conference with a programmable slow cooker and a convection oven.
 Thank goodness I drove to that one and could load up my car.
 But, if you have to fly, use a big piece of luggage and leave it half-empty on purpose so that you have extra room to hold the swag.
 Then check that sucker.

-Disclosure: I’m an Aventura Clothing ambassador, which means that throughout the year they send me seasonal clothing and accessories to add to my wardrobe.
+Disclosure: At the time of this post I was an Aventura Clothing ambassador, which means that throughout the year they sent me seasonal clothing and accessories to add to my wardrobe.
 All the thoughts are my own!